 Archive for the ‘News’ Category

-Racing action will roar back to life on April 8th with NSL 360 Sprint league in action along with five classes as season opener except for the hobby stocks who will be off that night.
+Racing action will roar back to life on April 22nd with six classes in action for night number two of points racing.
 Hot laps at 7pm and racing at 7:30pm at the Pepsi Lee County Speedway.
-For more information check out www.leecountyspeedway.com